grafana/agent/docs/sources/flow/reference/stdlib/env.md

 title: env
 ---

-# `env` Function
+# env

-`env` gets the value of an environment variable from the system Grafana Agent is running on.
+The `env` function gets the value of an environment variable from the system Grafana Agent is running on.
 If the environment variable does not exist, `env` returns an empty string.

 ## Examples